Perkedel/CVR_Stuffings/README.md

 > Paid (Actively on sale) assets are still forbidden to be unignored, due to strength of Earth people mental warfare & artileries.
 There shall no be provocation allowed at this time.
 > You sure you'll fulfill your promise on eventually releasing features into free tier?
 I don't have time to hear whether you did, so feel free treat as `breaking promise`.
 Right?? ... uh.. yeah, in my opinion.

+### Car too expensive

+CVR trusted Realistic Car Controller (i.e. whitelisted), and [has been suggested by Dippy to be used to make car props](https://youtu.be/3lWsYM_n1qg?si=jdOltEHmjnfOjFtU).
+However, we have already seen, that it is **way too expensive** and not all gamers have privilege by their parents and/or many factors.

+Indie Scripting support therefore is a must to unshackle our creativity away from requiring such asset just to get there.

+> Please do not sparsdat RCC!

+Please test these other Free car assets and confirm whether or not they works:

+-

 #### Sauces

 - https://youtu.be/wyonsFb14zE?si=_59YKO556UHurZJI